Aditya-Tiwari-29/pose-estimation-with-pose-corrector/README.md

 # pose-estimation-with-pose-corrector

-To run in terminal
+To run in terminal,
 Run temp.py file and upload your video in the same directory

-To run in streamlit web app
+To run in streamlit web app,
-Run temp2.py file in terminal
+Run temp2.py file in terminal.
 Use the real time video for pose estimation and rep counter

+Use command pip install -r requirements.txt to install the requirements